Abiquo Cloud Management Architecture

 Cloud Management Architecture Overview

 Abiquo employs server-side technology to manage, store and handle all the information and events that the cloud nodes will create.
-Users (tenants) have a controlled self-service access to the appliance library of virtual machine templates to deploy their virtual machines within the resource limits set by the administrators.
+Users (tenants) have a controlled self-service access to the libraries of virtual machine templates to deploy their virtual machines within the resource limits set by the administrators.

 The Abiquo open architecture can integrate your infrastructure with other business critical services needed to develop an end to end Cloud service, such as 3rd party monitoring, billing/invoice systems, CMDBs and backup solutions via an extensive, powerful API and event stream.